bahmutov/learn-angular-directives/README.md

     cd learn-angular-directives
     open index.html

 I assume a modern browser with good Developer Tools, like Chrome.
+The `index.html` page already includes Angular library from a CDN and Bootstrap4 style.
+It also boostraps an application around `<div id="cities">` element.

 We are going to start with a pretty simple page, but the important thing to notice is the mock content and styles.
 The Angular framework shines when it is applied to